Demographic history of Bosnia and Herzegovina: Territorial distribution

-The Muslim population was mostly urban and comprised the majority in most of Bosnia and Herzegovina towns (Sarajevo, Tuzla, Banja Luka) as in western (Cazin and along the Una valley (Pounje)) and eastern (along the Drina valley) border areas of the country.
+The Muslim population was mostly urban and formed the majority in most of Bosnia and Herzegovina towns (Sarajevo, Tuzla, Banja Luka) as in western (Cazin and along the Una valley (Pounje)) and eastern (along the Drina valley) border areas of the country.
 In general, Muslims were the dominant group in most developed urban centers of the country.

 Parts of Bosanska Krajina with parts of Western Bosnia, parts of Eastern Herzegovina and across the Drina river toward Serbia border had Eastern Orthodox majority.
 These are mostly mountainous regions.
 The re-establishment of the Serbian Patriarchate of Peć in 1557, shortage of catholic priesthood, and general Ottoman tolerance, especially for Orthodox Christianity, contributed greatly to enlargement and maintenance of Orthodox population, later Serbs in these areas.

-The Catholic population comprised majority in parts of the Herzegovina, Posavina and Central Bosnia.
+The Catholic population formed the majority in parts of the Herzegovina, Posavina and Central Bosnia.
 Franciscan Order played major role in maintaining Catholic population, in face of periodical emigration.

-Due to the frequent migrations and wars, population in many areas of the country was mixed, containing people of different religions.
+Because of the frequent migrations and wars, the population in many areas of the country was mixed, containing people of different religions.

 Bosnia accepted a wave of immigrants of Jews that were expelled from Spain since the 15th century.
 They settled in Sarajevo, Travnik, Banja Luka and Bihać.
 The immigration of the Roma, Vlachs and Cincars, and Circassians, in small numbers, coincided with the Ottoman conquest of Bosnia and Herzegovina.
 None of these groups considerably influenced the overall population structure of the country.

 During the popular uprisings between 1875 and 1878, Bosnia and Herzegovina lost 13,64% of its population (150,000 out of total 1,100,000).